Beautiful Lakes in Pakistan

 63. Shakoor Lake

 It is a lake that extends 300 km2 on the Indian side of its border with Pakistan, containing about 210 km2 within India.
-A small portion of the shoreline is occupied by Pakistani people, while most of it – about 90km squared – falls under India.
+Pakistani people occupy a small portion of the shoreline, while most of it – about 90km squared – falls under India.
 The Indian government constructed an Indo-Pak Border Road, which joins the highway SH 45 State Highway near Kanjarkot Fort when you cross over to the lake’s shores, making it easier for people who live there to come back and forth.

 The high salt extraction from the Pakistani side may have led to too much damage being done to the surrounding area – including destroying precious jungle habitats and mangroves and seriously endangering the regional ecosystem.
 You can see many animals disappearing from their natural habitat because they’ve gone extinct or died out entirely because they don’t know how else to live without food or water sources around them anymore, thanks to human consumption practices like these damaging actions.